founderofxponent/virion-labs-mono-repo/KB/shared/database/SUPABASE_DATABASE_SCHEMA.md

 **Constraints:**
 - Request status must be one of: 'pending', 'approved', 'denied'
 - Foreign keys to discord_guild_campaigns(id), auth.users(id)
+- Unique constraint on (campaign_id, influencer_id) - one access record per influencer per campaign

+**Re-request Access Behavior:**
+- When access is denied, users can request access again
+- Re-requesting updates the existing record instead of creating a new one
+- Previous admin response and grant details are cleared for fresh review
+- This prevents unique constraint violations while maintaining audit trail

 ### campaign_onboarding_fields
 Stores onboarding form field configurations for campaigns.